 Then, you need to determine how you are going to fit your oak flooring.
 In the case of solid oak flooring, the installation method that is applied most frequently is secret screwing or nailing.
 But, remember that for solid oak boards that are wider, additional surface fixing is also advisable.

 The effect of surface fixing can be undesirable, therefore, you should use engineered boards to avoid it.
-Apart from the screwing or nailing methods, floating floor method is frequently used to fit engineered oak flooring as well.
+Apart from the screwing or nailing methods, the floating floor method is frequently used to fit engineered oak flooring as well.

-The gluing method consists in using a proper flexible flooring adhesive to fully make the boards stick to the subfloor.
+The glueing method consists in using a proper flexible flooring adhesive to fully make the boards stick to the subfloor.
 The described method can be applied in the case of solid oak floors, but planks need to be no wider than 120 mm.

 On the other hand, in the case of the floating floor installation method, the tongue and groove of each plank are glued together.
 Therefore, they are not fixed directly to the subfloor.
 However, you need to remember that this method can be used exclusively with engineered oak flooring.